BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 ### 4. Is it possible to Whitelist a mod that you are using and you are not the creator of?

 Yes.
+This is technically possible, but we encourage you to wait for the author to implement compatibility themselves.

-This is technically possible.
-If you want to create a **BG3SX** patch for a mod that you are not the author of and you want to use it for your personal use, you can follow the guide and create the patch as an  [optional addon](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#as-an-optional-addon)
+If you want to create a **BG3SX** patch for a mod that you are not the author of and you want to use it for your personal use, you can follow the guide and create the patch as an [optional addon](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#as-an-optional-addon).

+> **<ins>Personal use<ins>** **means that the file does not leave your computer!**
+> **Do not share files that you did not get permission for creating.**
+{.is-danger}

 ### 5. Can vanilla races be Whitelisted?